Understanding poverty, shaping the future of poverty research.

 - Conferences and seminars featuring renowned poverty scholars

 - Dissemination activities that bring Center research studies to the widest possible audience of policy-makers and stakeholders at state and national levels

-- A visiting scholar and visiting graduate student program designed to expand the network of poverty researchers beyond the UCD campus
+- Visiting scholar and visiting graduate student programs designed to expand the network of poverty researchers beyond the UC Davis campus

 - An extramural grant program aimed at mentoring a new generation of scholars

 - An interdisciplinary course on Poverty and Public Policy for graduate students and advanced undergraduates

 The Center engages faculty research affiliates in the departments of Economics, Sociology, Psychology, Political Science, Agricultural Economics, Human and Community Development, Chicano Studies, and the Schools of Education, Engineering, and Law.